 How to mentally prepare for retirement

-Preparing for retirement effectively can start years before you reach retirement age.
+Preparing for retirement effectively can start years before you reach retirement age (which to receive the State Pension is currently 66 rising to 67 from 2028, and to claim your workplace or personal pension is currently 55 rising to 57 from 2028).
 So give yourself plenty of time to consider the following steps, and try not to leave things until the last minute.

 1. Acknowledge that things will change

-You might feel a sense of loneliness, since you won’t be seeing your colleagues or customers every day.
+You might feel a sense of loneliness in retirement, since you won’t be seeing your colleagues or customers every day.
 You might experience moments of boredom, as you’ll have fewer things that need doing and no one to hold you to account other than yourself.
 And you could feel a sense of worthlessness if you took pride in your work.

 These are all perfectly normal feelings that anyone in retirement may experience, and shouldn’t be a cause for alarm.

 Prepare your finances so you’re adequately prepared for a change in income.
 Think about how it might impact your lifestyle.
 You can use our pension calculator to help you visualise how long your pension could last by inputting how much you’ve got in your existing pots, how much you’re contributing and your age.
 Consider your pension options, including whether you might prefer to take out a lump sum, drawdown a regular income, or buy an annuity.
 Think about your personal goals, and what you might like to do in retirement.
 That could be spending your time decorating the house, learning a new skill, volunteering, or spending more time with the grandchildren.
 And consider joining social communities so that you can speak with people who may be at a similar life stage to you.

 Planning ahead can be an effective way of reducing stress and anxiety in retirement.